On the cohomology of strata of abelian differentials: Introduction

-The work \cite{KZ11} also contains a computation of the dual of the extension of ${\cal P}_1$ to the projective Hodge bundle over the Deligne Mumford compactification of ${\cal M}_g$ which we do not duplicate here.
-The methods of proof in \cite{KZ11}Ê stem from mathematical physics.
-An algebraic geometric proof of Theorem \ref{korotkinzograf} is due to Chen \cite{Ch13}.
+The computation in \cite{KZ11} extends to the boundary of the Deligne Mumford compactification, however we do not pursue such a computation in this work.
+An algebraic geometric proof is due to Chen \cite{Ch13}.

-The organization of this article is as follows.
-In Section \ref{branchedmultisection}, we introduce branched multisections of a surface bundle over a surface.
-We use the Hodge bundle over ${\cal M}_g$ to show that for every surface bundle over a surface, the Poincar\'e dual of the Chern class $c_1(\nu^*)$ of the vertical cotangent bundle can be represented by a branched multisection.